 {Although local intensity statistics probe where the field becomes non-Gaussian and provide a localized picture of cirrus structures, a global picture of \textit{how} the structures are distributed across scales is missing.
 Structural analysis in Fourier space is better suited to extracting such information.
 Interpretation of the power-law slope can be directly linked to turbulence theories with supports from other investigations in the literature.}

 In this section, we show the results of Fourier‑domain statistics, as described in Sec~\ref{sec:method_fourier}.
-We present the power spectrum and $\Delta$-variance of the optical cirrus in the example data set.
+We present the power spectrum and $\Delta$-variance of the optical cirrus in the example dataset.
 We also compute the results from other dust tracers for comparison with optical cirrus, including cross-correlations.

-\subsection{Power Spectrum Analysis}
+\subsection{Power spectrum analysis}

-\subsubsection{A Unified Power Spectrum across Dust Tracers}
+\subsubsection{A unified power spectrum across dust tracers}

 The power spectra were computed following the procedures in Sec~\ref{sec:method_ps}.
 The fitting was performed using \texttt{Capfit},\footnote{\url{https://www-astro.physics.ox.ac.uk/~cappellari/software}} for robust non-linear least square fitting.
 The power indices of the signal term and noise term from the fitting and their estimated uncertainties are listed in Table~\ref{table:spec}.
 The ISM terms for the optical, FIR, and MIR maps have power index values ranging from $\gamma=-2.82$ to $-3.00$, which is comparable to values found using IRAS 100~$\mu m$ data (\citealt{1992AJ....103.1313G}, \citealt{2002A&A...393..749M}, \citealt{2007A&A...469..595M}) and using optical data from CFHT ($\gamma \sim -2.9$; \citealt{MivilleDeschene2016}).
 The power index for the Planck radiance lies near the lower (steeper) end of this range.
 For the {\HI} LVC map, $\gamma=-3.00$, which is also in accordance with the values reported \citet{2017ApJ...834..126B}.